visionbike/visionbike-Hugo/content/posts/create-ml-development-environment-on-windows11-with-wsl2/index.md

 `Mamba` is a package manager which can be used with Python.
 Unlike `Conda`, it uses the C/C++ implementation to speed up the package installation.
 Read more about `mamba` in [here](https://focalplane.biologists.com/2022/12/08/managing-scientific-python-environments-using-conda-mamba-and-friends/).
 To install `mamba`, access [its repo](https://github.com/conda-forge/miniforge) and pick the Mabaforge installer for your operating system.

-Remember to run `conda init` at the end of your installation in your console to activate the `mamba` command.
+Remember to run `conda init` at the end of your installation in your shell to activate the `mamba` command.

 ![Mambaforge install](mambaforge-install.png)